Agents of Shinra

 - Hades Shaded: Most likely due to the Satsui no Hadou if Evil Ryu's appearance is to be taken into account.

 - I Need You Stronger: Shows signs of this towards Ryu.
-The two have battled in the past and Ryu is not a challenge for him now in actual practice, but Gouki chooses to walk away rather than strike the killing blow.
+The two have battled in the past and Ryu is not a challenge for him now in actual practice, but Akuma chooses to walk away rather than strike the killing blow.
 It is through this that he believes that he can nurture Ryu's killing potential and basically shape him into a second version of himself.
 Subverted by the end as Ryu first succumbs to, then resists and overcomes the Satsui no Hado, in the end entirely rejecting Akuma's fighting philosophy to follow Gouken's path.

 - Meaningful Name: Gouki (豪鬼) means "Strong Demon."
 His overseas name, Akuma, is derived from the Japanese word for "devil" (悪魔).

 - Noble Demon: He will never fight an unfair match or against an opponent who´s not in perfect shape and will never harm someone who´s incapable of fighting.
-Despite all of the dickish things he has done, he is not evil like Vega.
+Despite all of the dickish things he has done, he is not evil like Bison.

 - Obviously Evil: You'd think so, since he likes to play with dark forces and is rather cruel in battle, but his story suggests he believes himself to be beyond tags like "good" or "evil" and simply trains himself to be the best humanity can possibly offer in a warrior.
 His morals are shaky but it doesn't necessarily cross him into actually being "evil" in any way (antagonistic, maybe).